RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 # Background

-This assignment was conducted for a small start up based in Amsterdam that utilizes data from a variety of sources in effort to generate better insights for decision makers.
-Instead of using traditional sources such as industrial reports, and stock prices, this start up uses data from sources such as point of sale (POS), real estate, and a variety of other sources depending on the situation at hand.
+This assignment was conducted for a small start up based in Amsterdam that utilizes data from a variety of sources such as point of sale (POS), real estate, and a variety of other sources in effort to generate better insights for decision makers.

 For this assignment, the task was to develop an analysis for coffee sales (total product value sold) within the Utrecht area.
 The analysis could be conducted by comparing a variety of data relative to the euro amount of coffee sales.
 Because of the nature in the way coffee is marketed, companies are not only selling the coffee itself, but the ambiance associated with it.
-In effort to demonstrate this ambiance, coffee analyzed with the weather in the Utrecht.
+In effort to demonstrate this ambiance, coffee was analyzed with the weather in the Utrecht area.

 # Step 1: Analyze/Import the Data